nutratech/blog/2026/09/mtxdb-write-once-packfile/+page.md

 <!-- markdownlint-enable MD013 -->

-`none` disables both frame and checkpoint CRC32 checks; `write` writes CRCs but does not re-verify them on reads; `full` verifies them on every read. libmdbx and SQLite have no equivalent engine-level read-time checksum sweep in this benchmark.
+`none` disables frame CRC32 generation and read verification; `write` retains frame CRCs but skips their read-time verification; `full` verifies frame CRCs on every read.
+The benchmark keeps checkpoint CRCs written in every mode, but skips their open-time verification for `none` and `write`. libmdbx and SQLite have no equivalent engine-level read-time checksum sweep in this benchmark.
 Across this 0.0625–1.0 GB sweep, even the default `full` mode writes the initial data set faster and uses less disk space than the other tested engines.
 Its explicit in-memory index grows with the data set; mdbx and SQLite keep their index structures in their database files.
 The first-append path is faster for mtxdb at every sampled size.
 These figures need repeated controlled measurements with representative Matrix data before supporting a broader claim.

 ### What mtxdb buys you